 Does Loyola offer grants or scholarships to graduate students?

 Several academic departments have fellowship, scholarship and grant aid available.
 Contact the graduate program director or coordinator for more information on programs unique to each department.

 What forms of aid are available to graduate students other than loans?

 A limited number of graduate assistantships are offered to students enrolled on a full-time basis in the College of Arts and Sciences and School of Education.
 Applications for graduate assistantships may be obtained on the Loyola University web site.

-The office of student life has a limited number of resident assistantship positions that are open to graduate students.
-Students interested in these positions should contact the director of student life for an application and further information.
+The office of Residence Life & Housing has a limited number of resident assistantship positions that are open to graduate students.
+Students interested in these positions should contact the director of Residence Life & Housing for an application and further information.